 Institute staff have been the project co-ordinators of four UK government funded Darwin Initiative projects and the project manager of one EU Erasmus+ project (MuEuCAP).
-They were also founder members of BCA (Bat Conservation Africa) and SEABCRU (SE Asia Bat Conservation and Research Unit).
+They were also founder members of BCA (Bat Conservation Africa) and SEABCRU (Southeast Asian Bat Conservation and Research Unit).

-Paul Bates is a scientific advisor to WABNet (West Asian Bat Network), which seeks to promote an understanding of bats and the transmission of coronavirus.
+The Director is a scientific advisor to WABNet (Western Asia Bat Research Network), which seeks to promote an understanding of bats and the transmission of coronavirus.

-Several students have subsequently won scholarships to study further in Europe and elsewhere.
-Two, Dr Pipat Soisook from Thailand and Dr Vu Din Thong from Vietnam, have been awarded the highly prestigious Spallanzani Award, in 2016 and 2018 respectively, by NASBR (North American Society for Bat Research) for the quality of their research and publications.
+Several of the MSc students have subsequently won scholarships to study for their PhDs in UK, Europe, China and Japan.
+Two have been awarded the highly prestigious Spallanzani Award by NASBR (North American Society for Bat Research) for the quality of their research and publications.

 Institute staff have promoted, hosted and contributed to numerous international conferences and workshops in the UK, Asia and Africa.